Jack Christopher: 2022: Three-year-old season

-Jack Christopher was entered in the Grade I Haskell Stakes at Monmouth Park at his first attempt in an event with two turns and a distance of 1 1/8 miles.
-Jack Christopher was installed as the 7/10 odds-on favorite in a tough field which included GI Arkansas Derby winner Cyberknife and Bob Baffert-trained Grade I Santa Anita Derby winner Taiba.
-Jack Christopher began well rated comfortably off of longshot Benevengo entering the clubhouse turn.
-He stalked close up two wide, then pressed the pace, bid two wide entering the far turn, dueled on the turn, put a head front at the quarter pole but was overtaken by Cyberknife and Taiba finishing third beaten by two lengths.
-Winner Cyberknife set a new track-record of 1:46.24 for the 1 1/8 miles distance.
-Chad Brown was positive after the race saying, "I felt very, very good turning for home.
+He was then entered in the Grade I Haskell Stakes at Monmouth Park in his first attempt in an event with two turns and at a distance of 1 1/8 miles.
+Jack Christopher was installed as the 7/10 favorite in a field that included GI Arkansas Derby winner Cyberknife and Bob Baffert-trained Grade I Santa Anita Derby winner Taiba.
+Jack Christopher began well, rated off of longshot Jesus Cruz-trained Benevengo entering the clubhouse turn.
+He stalked close up two wide, then pressed the pace, bid two wide entering the far turn, dueled on the turn, put a head in front at the quarter pole, and was overtaken by Cyberknife and Taiba to finish third, beaten by two lengths.
+Winner Cyberknife set a track-record of 1:46.24 for the 1 1/8 miles distance.
+Chad Brown was positive after the race, saying, "I felt very, very good turning for home.
 I thought it was a beautiful trip, but at the end of the day, I thought he (pushed) fair fractions.
 It's pretty simple we have to cut him back.
 Hats off to the winner.
 He looked the part of a real threat the entire race."